open-mmlab/mmselfsup/README.md

 Please refer to [changelog.md](docs/changelog.md) for details and release history.

-A comparison between MMSelfSup and OpenSelfSup codebases can be found in [compatibility.md](docs/compatibility.md).
+Differences between MMSelfSup and OpenSelfSup codebases can be found in [compatibility.md](docs/compatibility.md).

-## Benchmark and Model Zoo
+## Model Zoo and Benchmark

+### Model Zoo
 Please refer to [model_zoo.md](docs/model_zoo.md) for a comprehensive set of pre-trained models and benchmarks.

 Supported algorithms: